caleb531/play-song/README.md

 ![Play Song in action](screenshot.png)

+Special thanks to [@Tyilo](https://github.com/Tyilo) for his invaluable feedback and code contributions.

 ## Usage

 Play Song includes a number of keyword filters which allow you to search for and